 The year was 1949.
 Independent India was two years old.
 While Prime Minister Jawaharlal Nehru was grappling with an ideal called India, his deputy, Sardar Vallabhai Patel, was defining its frontiers.
 As the people of a free, yet divided nation were still recovering from the partition – which ripped apart our social fabric – somewhere in Uttar Pradesh, the ground was being prepared for a confrontation in Ayodhya on the night of 22 December 1949.

-Hawaldar Abdul Barkat had, in a statement to the police, said that at 2 am there was a flash of lightning after which he saw a beautiful child of about four or five years old was inside the Babri Masjid, behind its locked gates.
+In his statement to the police, guard Abdul Barkat said that on the night of 22 December 1949, he saw a flash of lightning near the Babri Masjid, following which he spotted a child aged about four or five inside the structure, behind its locked gates.

 The events that unfolded on 22 December 1949 destroyed the status quo set by the British in allowing Hindus and Muslims to worship at the mosque that had been built in the honour of the first Mughal conqueror Babur.